XD-DENG/rediseen/README.md

 rediseen start
 ```

-Now you should be able to query against the database, like `http://localhost:8000/0/key:1` (say you
+Now you should be able to query against the database, like `http://localhost:8000/0` or `http://localhost:8000/0/key:1`
-have a key named `key:1` set in your Redis database).
+(say you have a key named `key:1` set in your Redis database).

 For more details, please refer to the rest of this README documentation.